gturpin-dev/wp-cli-dump-command/README.md

 Todos

 - [ ] Find a way to implements all these commands with DRY as possible
-- [ ] Maybe use WP_List_Table to list the dumps in option page
+- [x] Maybe use WP_List_Table to list the dumps in option page
-  - [ ] Add a button to download the dump
+  - [x] Add a button to download the dump
   - [ ] Add a button to delete the dump
   - [ ] The list should be paginated
   - [ ] The list must have filters by their type (database, plugins, themes, uploads, languages)
   - [ ] The list must have a search input
   - [ ] The list must handle bulk actions (delete, download)
-  - [ ] Each dump must have a column with the date of creation
+  - [x] Each dump must have a column with the date of creation
 - [ ] Make sure the dumps are deleted in X days
   - [ ] Add a setting to change the number of days in a hook or in the option page
 - [ ] Check if it's possible to replace the table prefix in the database dump
 - [ ] Add an option to perform a search-replace in the database dump ( create a backup, perform the search-replace, create the dump, reimport the backup and then delete the backup )

+---
+SECURITY
+- [ ] Check if it's possible to get the link of the dump file by guessing the name and download it
+  - [ ] If yes, try to find a way to prevent it
+  - [ ] Maybe need to change the way to download the file from the admin area